 All of this travel and general growth in the industry is seeing more and more places for esports players and fans to hang out opening up, which means Bar Managers, Bartenders and Service Staff are also becoming a necessity!

 And of course, EVERYONE listed here needs IT professionals and Technical Support Staff to keep them grinding on a daily basis.

 There it is!
 There are more jobs in esports than you thought, eh?
 Hopefully that's stowed some faith in you that you can get involved in esports with this breadth of paths of work available to move into!

 There MUST be something here that speaks to you, so if you’ve got your eyes on a particular sector or role type then it’s time to find out where in the wide world of esports these jobs could be found...

 Chapter 2: Locations of esports jobs

-You should now have a clear idea of the esports job you’d be perfect for, or at least an idea the type of job in esports you think would suit you.
+You should now have a clear idea of the esports job you’d be perfect for which should increase your confidence of knowing how to get into esports, or at least an idea the type of job in esports you think would suit you.